Ash4669/Chase-The-Ace/README.md

 When someone quits, they are deleted from the database When host quits, boot everyone
 When person wins, if signed in, add one to their count with their userId.

+> Functionality left to implement

+- Cut for the dealer
+- Saying you're the dealer when you are.
+- passing over to the next dealer and deleting last one.
+- Checking who the winner is per round and taking off a life.
+- Displaying of lives.
+- Selection for how many lives you want
+- Displaying whos go it is on player list.
+- Awarding score for winner if they are signed in.
+- Displaying a next round screen and a count down.
+- Add rotating effect on card and display back of card, at 90 degrees, delete and create actual card and rotate rest of 180.
+Also add a sound effect in when the card reaches 90 degrees.